March 9, 1980: The day John McEnroe lost for the second time to Argentina in a Davis Cup tie

 The 1980 Davis Cup tie between Argentina and the United States was held on clay at the Buenos Aires Lawn Tennis Club, a venue which could host up to 5,500 spectators in the stands of its main court.

-In 1980, the Davis Cup was played under a different format that the one we know today.
-At the time, in order to win the competition, a country like Argentina had to go through a South American phase, then an American inter-zone final, before being able to compete in the inter-zonal zone against countries from other continents.
+In 1980, the Davis Cup was played under a different format from the one that we know today.
+At the time, in order to win the competition, a country like Argentina had to go through a South American phase, then an American inter-zone final, before being able to compete against countries from other continents.

 The 1980 tie between Argentina and the United States was the final of the inter-zone phase.
 Argentina had decided to play on slow clay courts, as most of the American players, including McEnroe, the new world No 1, were more comfortable on fast surfaces.
 With specialists like Vilas and Clerc, Argentina really had a chance to upset the American team, especially after Jimmy Connors, despite having been asked by both Arthur Ashe and McEnroe, refused to participate.